 During the redemption period, the property purchaser may not transfer ownership of the property.
 This restriction is because the highest bidder at the foreclosure sale, either the HOA or a third party, takes ownership of the property subject to the owner's right of redemption.

 Some other states have redemption periods after an HOA foreclosure, too.
-Talk to a local attorney to find out about the laws in your state.
+Talk to a local attorney to learn about your state's laws.

 And even if your state law doesn't provide a specific right of redemption after an HOA foreclosure, your state might have another law allowing a redemption period following the foreclosure of a mortgage lien, which could also apply to an HOA foreclosure.
 But some states don't provide a right of redemption at all.